 All of my projects go through the same steps no matter if it is for print or interactive.
 It’s good to be flexible about deviations, but the key is to have a plan in the first place.
 Below I’ve outlined a process for developing illustrations to be used in a picture book or other interactive media.
 Although your project might be different, the basic steps still apply.

 - First we chat to determine if we are a fit for each other.
-This can be done in person or over the phone.
-There is no fee for this initial consultation.
+This can be done over the phone or Zoom.

 - Then we determine what your project needs are.
 For instance, what mediums would work well and what format you would like the final delivery to be in (for example: iPad, iPhone, Web, Kindle, Print, or Video).

 - If both parties think it is a fit, I will then provide a quote for your specific project needs.
 Projects can range from hundreds to thousands of dollars to depending on the number of illustrations and the complexities of the illustrations or designs required.

 - The process is broken down into stages of development, giving you the flexibility to develop as much work as you like in your preferred time frame to match your budget.